JetBrains/kotlin-native/COCOAPODS.md

     ```

     </div>

+    > You can also specify the version of the library using `version` parameter in the configuration block.
+    > To use the latest version of the library, omit the parameter.
+    {.note}

 2. Re-import the project.

-If you want to use dependencies on local pods from Kotlin code, import the corresponding packages.
+To use these dependencies from the Kotlin code, import the packages `cocoapods.<library-name>`.

 <div class="sample" markdown="1" theme="idea" data-highlight-only>